Search

 Reservations are required at least 4 days in advance with a two night minimum stay over weekends.
 Up to 8 vehicles are allowed in the parking area and no camping in RVs is allowed in the lot.

-This is one of the most popular campgrounds in Bishop Creek Canyon.
-There are 21 campsites with most being best suited to tent camping with walk-in access.
-A few can accommodate vehicles, but large RVs and trailers are not recommended.
-The sites are situated right alongside the Middle Fork of Bishop Creek and some are large and grassy.
-Amenities include flush toilets, drinking water and trash removal.
-Bear proof food storage units and picnic tables are provided at each site.
+This is one of the most popular campgrounds in Bishop Creek Canyon, and it’s easy to see why.
+The campground offers 21 sites, most of which are best suited for tent camping with walk in access.
+A few sites can accommodate vehicles, though large RVs and trailers are not recommended.
+The sites sit alongside the Middle Fork of Bishop Creek, and several open into spacious, grassy areas.
+In addition, the campground provides flush toilets, drinking water, and trash removal, along with bear proof food storage units and picnic tables at each site.

 The last campground along Highway 168 before you reach the lake itself at 9,128’ ASL is Sabrina Campground.
 It is about three miles downstream of the lake and has 18 campsites.
 Most of these are alongside the creek and offer a mix of sun and shade.
 The majority are best suited or reserved for tent camping and a few will accommodate RVs.